PeiqinZhuang/EMIM/README.md

 Please feel free to contact zpq0316@163.com, if you have any questions about WildFish.

 # Acknowledgement:
-Some of the codes are borrowed from [Uniformer](https://github.com/Sense-X/UniFormer) and [Neighborhood Attention](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer).
+Some of the codes are borrowed from [Uniformer](https://github.com/Sense-X/UniFormer), [Neighborhood Attention](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer) and [SlowFast](https://github.com/facebookresearch/SlowFast).
 Many thanks to them.